If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Edgers use a blade, while trimmers use a flexible, spinning line for cutting.
+• Mechanism: Edgers use a rigid metal blade, while trimmers use a flexible spinning nylon line.

 What’s the Difference Between Edgers Vs String Trimmers?